denten-books/plain-text/3-format.md

 ### 3.1 Form and Formula

-The intellectual history of formalist thought in literary theory contains within it two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiotics.
+The intellectual history of formalist thought in literary theory contains within it at least these two distinct and contradictory ideas about form: one about the outward shape of the sign and another about the inward structure or formula that governs semiosis.
 The distinction is important because it leads to several conflicting strategies of interpretation.
 Taken in the sense of "outwards shape," form suggests an aesthetics or even an "erotics" of art [@sontag_against_1966].
-On this view, a sign is forever embedded into the specific contexts of its instantiation.
-The physical peculiarity of this word makes it forever different from the same word on a different page.
-Taken as formula, form suggests a more analytical approach, aimed at explicating hidden structures.
-Formal analysis in that sense studies not specific traces or utterances, but the development of ideal forms, which exist independent of any specifics.
+In this view, a sign is forever embedded into the specific contexts of inscription or utterance.
+The material peculiarity of a word makes it forever different from the same word on a different page.
+Formalism in this sense is concerned with the palpable, physical attributes of a text.
+Understood as formula, form suggests a more analytical approach, aimed at explicating the hidden structure that governs the production of text.
+Formal analysis in that sense studies not specific traces or utterances, but rather the development of ideal forms, which exist independent of any specific instantiation.

 The distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer science alike.
 "Classical art, in a word, stands for form," R.G.
 Collingwood wrote in 1929, and "romantic art for content" [@collingwood_form_1929, 335].
-In a much more recent work on computational text generation, Kathleen McKeown writes that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
+In a much more recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively."
 A machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles wrote about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

-Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
+Like many foundational dichotomies in the Western philological tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
 The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect instantiations.
 A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965; @nygaard_history_1981].
 Similarly, for Plato and later for René Descartes, G.W.F.
-Hegel, and other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]
+Hegel, and other idealists, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln4-descartes]

-In Plato we find a number of words that, depending on the translation, stand in for the English "form."
+In Plato's Greek originals we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare, for example, several translations from Plato's *Timaeus*.
 The text shows Timaeus, the titular character, explaining the nature of the physical world to his collocutor.
-In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance (*phantazomenōn*) while remaining essentially the same substance.
+In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance [*phantazomenōn*] while remaining essentially the same substance.
 Benjamin Jowett translates the passage:

 > Thus, then, as the several elements never present themselves in the same form
 > [*phantazomenōn*], how can anyone have the assurance to assert positively